 If you’re ready to build a progressive web app, there are countless resources available.
 You can also jumpstart your build with customizable app templates.
 You can find a guide or tutorial that provides step by step instructions, a how to article for a specific task, or deep technical reference documents on sites like MDN or web.dev.

-A native app is written in a platform specific language (like Swift for iOS or Kotlin for Android) and must be downloaded from an app store.
+A native app is written in a platform specific language and must be downloaded from an app store.
 A PWA is built with web technologies (HTML, CSS, JavaScript) and runs in the browser, but can be “installed” on a device’s home screen for an app like experience.

 Yes.
 Modern versions of iOS and Safari fully support the core technologies behind PWAs, including service workers for offline functionality and web push notifications (as of iOS 16.4).
 The installation process is slightly different, requiring the user to tap “Share” and then “Add to Home Screen”.